People with a genetic mutation linked to cancer risk

 This interesting early work suggests drugs that inhibit RANK ligand might prevent breast cancer in BRCA1 carriers.
 However, more work needs to be done before inhibiting RANK ligand becomes an established method of prevention—drugs that work well in mice don’t necessarily work well for humans.
 Mice can be used to model a human disease, but differences between the species means that drugs that work in one do not always work in the other.

-Some media outlets are calling the RANK ligand inhibitor drug the ‘holy grail’ of breast cancer prevention for BRCA1 mutation carriers.
+Some media outlets called the RANK ligand inhibitor drug the ‘holy grail’ of breast cancer prevention for BRCA1 mutation carriers.
 But these headlines are misleading and inaccurate because this study was only done in mice and cells grown in the lab.
 Clinical trials need to determine whether this drug works for humans.
 BRCA1 mutation carriers should talk to their health care providers to determine which method of breast cancer risk reduction they are most comfortable with.

 Cancer Research UK